 Rhode Island state law has long provided that “[n]o employer or agent of any employer shall charge a fee for the filing of an employment application.”
 Too often, though, that law has been undermined by other statutes, like those this bill would address, that require job applicants – and even volunteers – to pay for the “privilege” of being fingerprinted and having to prove their innocence.
-For these reasons, we strongly supported this legislation which would waive the costs of criminal background checks for individuals seeking employment in a number of childcare positions.
+For these reasons, we strongly supported this legislation which would have waived the costs of criminal background checks for individuals seeking employment in a number of childcare positions.
+This legislation died in committee.

 Background Check Payment Repeal for Childcare Workers (H 5634, S 792)